 Prevent Gardenia Buds Falling Off Plant

 Proper care of gardenia flowers will help prevent gardenia buds from falling off.
-Sometimes, when gardenia buds won’t bloom or fall off, it is due to improper care.
-Gardenia flowers require lots of light; however, you should avoid direct sunlight.
+Sometimes when gardenia buds won’t bloom or fall off, it is due to improper care.
+Gardenia flowers require lots of light, however, you should avoid direct sunlight.

 Other Problems with Gardenias

-In addition to non-blooming buds and dropping of buds on gardenia bushes, other problems may be seen, such as the yellowing or dropping of leaves.
+In addition to non-blooming buds and the dropping of buds on gardenia bushes, other problems may be seen, such as the yellowing or dropping of leaves.
 Exposure to extreme temperatures, especially cold, can lead to all of these problems.
-Make sure gardenia plants are kept away from drafts.
+Make sure that gardenia plants are kept away from drafts.

 Leaf or bud drop is common when gardenia plants are too dry, either from lack of moisture in the soil or air.
 Once again, increasing humidity levels can help.